-The College of San Marino Teams Won the Competition
+The College of San Mateo Teams Won the Competition

 There was a lot of excitement in Building 14 on Friday, August 4th.
 That’s because two College of San Mateo cybersecurity teams won the competition among 25 teams in the Bay Area.
 The third CSM team got to the “finish line” soon thereafter, making College of San Mateo the first college in the Bay Area where all teams staved off the simulated cyber-threats in the allotted time – our groups had more than an hour to spare, too.
 Even the instructors were impressed.

 This was a very satisfying culmination to the week-long cybersecurity camp hosted at CSM.
 It was our first time participating with “CyberPatriot: The National Youth Cyber Education Program.”
 CyberPatriot is a non-profit organization that works in cooperation with the Air Force Association and the Northrup Grumman Association.
 They employ industry cybersecurity experts who teach summer camps across the nation.

 More than 600 high school and middle school students in the Bay Area joined the camps this year.
 We welcomed an impressive group of students to CSM, including 7th through 12th grade kids from 10 schools in San Mateo County.
 Our instructors, Blanca Delgado and Eric Skagerberg, did a great job of preparing the CSM teams for the competition – obviously!
 You may have never heard of “Binary Thinking,” “Windows XD,” or the “Hacker Smackers,” but you might someday – when these team members could become cybersecurity specialists.
 Here are the College of San Mateo cybersecurity teams.
 There are a lot more pictures below.